Exploring Git History to Recover Lost Code

 # Optionally, add more filters or output formatting as required

-Python Script for Searching Through Git Repositories
+A Python Script to Look Up Git Repositories

 from git import Repo